-As of February 1st 2020, the national minimum wage for experienced adults is \le 10.10 an hour.
+Since 1 January 2022, the national minimum wage for experienced adults is €10.50 per hour.
 A worker is considered experienced when they have worked for two years over the age of 18.
-An employee who is under 18 must be paid at least \le 7.07 per hour.
-This is raised to \le 8.08 per hour in the first year of employment since the age of 18, and \le 9.09 per hour in the second year.
+An employee who is under 18 must be paid at least 70% of the national minimum wage, which is €7.35 per hour.